vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/18_THE_MISSION_TO_ENGLAND.md

 270 LOKAMANYA TILAK

-Above all, he wished to see the officials deprived of the initiative for inaugurating large policies that they at pre- sent possessed, and reduced to the status of permanent servants in Britain and other countries.
+Above all, he wished to see the officials deprived of the initiative for inaugurating large policies that they at pre###sent possessed, and reduced to the status of permanent servants in Britain and other countries.
 Such initiative should only be exercised by the people's representatives.
 Lastly, he considered the inclusion of a Declaration of Rights in the Statute was absolutely necessary "*.

-After thee ompletion of the above oral statement it was naturally expected that Mr. Tilak would be cross- examined by the several members of the Committee, and as it was further expected that the cross-examina- tion of Mr. Tilak would particularly be lively, the Com- mittee-room was crowded to its utmost capacity.
-But it was soon announced that the Committee did not in- tend to trouble Mr. Tilak with questions.
-This particu- lar soUcitude for Mr. Tilak was evidently the off- spring of prejudice.
-It is said that when the name of Mr. Tilak was sent to the Committee to represent the Indian Home Rule League, Lord Selboume asked the members of the Committee whether Mr. Tilak was to be
+After thee ompletion of the above oral statement it was naturally expected that Mr. Tilak would be cross###examined by the several members of the Committee, and as it was further expected that the cross-examina###tion of Mr. Tilak would particularly be lively, the Com###mittee-room was crowded to its utmost capacity.
+But it was soon announced that the Committee did not in###tend to trouble Mr. Tilak with questions.
+This particu###lar soUcitude for Mr. Tilak was evidently the off###spring of prejudice.
+It is said that when the name of
+Mr. Tilak was sent to the Committee to represent the Indian Home Rule League, Lord Selboume asked the members of the Committee whether Mr. Tilak was to be